r-kish/Absent-Tardy-Dashboard/README.md

-# Absences / Tardies Dashboard
+# Class Absences / Tardies Dashboard

 This project was created during my time working at a vocational school.
 The goal was to create a concise dashboard to be used by upper management in order to monitor the absence/tardy behavior of the entire student body, with details on whose class was being cut, and when they were being cut.